-About 1,585 person-months (86 international, 1,499 national) of consulting services was to be provided to (i) facilitate project management and implementation including overall monitoring and evaluation at the central level; (ii) carry out detailed design and construction supervision for individual subprojects, including monitoring for safeguards compliance; and (iii) provide institutional development support for the establishment and operationalization of the Kavre Water Supply Management Board.
+1,585 person-months (86 international, 1,499 national) of consulting services was envisioned under the project to (i) facilitate project management and implementation including overall monitoring and evaluation at the central level; (ii) carry out detailed design and construction supervision for individual subprojects, including monitoring for safeguards compliance; and (iii) provide institutional development support for the establishment and operationalization of the Kavre Water Supply Management Board.

-NGO service for Biratnagar has been completed since Dec 2016.
+NGO service for Biratnagar was completed since Dec 2016.
 Whereas, NGO contracts for Birgunj and Butwal were terminated.
-Butwal and Birgunj municipalities continued the CDP activities through their social development sections with technical support from social development expert of DSC and PMSC.
+After termination of the NGO contracts, Butwal and Birgunj municipalities continued CDP activities through their social development section with technical support from social development expert of DSC and PMSC.

-International competitive bidding procedures was used for civil works contracts estimated to cost more than $1 million, and supply contracts valued at more than $500,000.
-There is provision of National competitive bidding procedures for civil works contracts equivalent to $1,000,000 or less; supply contracts equivalent to $500,000 or less; and for shopping contracts for procurement of works and equipment worth equivalent to $100,000 or less.
+International competitive bidding procedures was used for civil works contracts estimated to cost more than $1 million and supply contracts valued at more than $500,000.
+There was provision of National competitive bidding procedures for civil works contracts equivalent to $1,000,000 or less; supply contracts equivalent to $500,000 or less; and for shopping contracts for procurement of works and equipment equivalent to $100,000 or less.

 |Responsible ADB Officer||Giri, Naresh|